kixe/FieldtypeColor/README.md

 **Modify values**

-+ Remove the page field value by setting empty string or *NULL*.
++ Delete the page field value by setting empty string or *NULL*.
 + The values (int) 0, (string) '0', '00000000' and '#00000000' are similar and stored as (int) 0 (black, full transparent).

 ```